alem-platform/sprint-js/story03/my-string-split-safe/README.md

 ### Requirements:

-The function `myStringUnicodeSplit` should support:
+The function `myStringSplitSafe` should support:

 - **String separator**: When a string is provided as the separator, split the input string by occurrences of this separator.
 - **Empty string separator**: If the separator is an empty string (`""`), return an array of individual Unicode characters.